-I hope that you enjoy some of the articles that are republished here on this Web site.
-Even more, I hope that you call to discuss some fresh ideas toward your own tax and financial management.
+I hope that you gain some benefit from the articles that are republished here on this Web site.
+However, keep in mind that some strategies in earlier articles may be outdated so I urge you to call to discuss some fresh ideas toward your own tax and financial management.

 4/2/2013 I gave an interview to the editor of Insurancenewsnet about development of the health insurance navigator program and my struggles with the www.OnlineNavigator.org project.

 4/1/2013 article update: Financial planning in the age of austerity